General visual properties#

 Bokeh’s plotting interface, you also

-have the option to specify color
+have the option to specify color and/or alpha as keywords when

 calling a renderer method.
 Bokeh automatically applies these values to the

-properties of your glyphs.
+corresponding fill and line properties of your glyphs.

-You then still have the option to provide additional fill_color
+You then still have the option to provide additional fill_color,

-arguments as well.
+fill_alpha, line_color, and line_alpha arguments as well.
 In

 this case, the former will take precedence.